appsquickly/typhoon/README.md

 Supports both auto-wiring and wiring-by-reference.

 * Supports both initializer and property injection.
-In the case of the latter has customizable call-backs to ensure the class is in the required state before usage.
+In the case of the latter has customizable call-backs to ensure the class is in the required state before and after properties are set.

 . .
 Initially I've provided an XML implementation, because it was the fastest way I could satisfactorily meet